-The Burns Penlan Farm Range consists of three varieties of complete moist foods for dogs.
+The Burns Penlan Farm Range consists of four varieties of complete moist foods for dogs.
 These ethically produced pouches are made using as many ingredients from our own farm as possible.
 Those ingredients not grown on our farm are from sustainable, ethical sources.
 As with all Burns products, this is a high quality food developed to promote good health and behaviour.

 Over a number of years Burns Pet Nutrition has built up a reputation not just for excellent nutrition but for high ethical standards.
 This product takes those ideals to a new level.
 Locally produced food, high standards of animal welfare, sustainable farming methods and concern for the environment and wildlife are the principles which underpin the production of the ingredients.
 As with all Burns foods you can be sure that you are giving your dog the very best.

 Penlan Moist Food is hypo-allergenic, so it is suitable for even the most sensitive dog.
 It is formulated without ingredients such as wheat, soya, dairy, artificial colourings and artificial preservatives which are known to cause symptoms of food intolerance including itchy skin, excessive moulting, full anal glands and waxy ears.